 Then came the fateful seventh when things got out of control and a much-needed win turned into another frustrating loss.

 On an otherwise disappointing afternoon, the Mustang offense did manage to rap out 10 hits with Jarrard going 3-4 while Sheaffer and Maitland had two hits apiece.

-The two clubs meet again on Saturday when they play a doubleheader that starts at 11:00am MST.
+The Mustangs get an opportunity to turn things around on Saturday when they play the Firestorm in a doubleheader that starts at 11:00am.